-Applications will be available again in February 2014.
+Applications will be available again on March 1, 2014.

 Use these guiding documents to help your application process: